ONS Westchester Kids Triathlon

 Free Clinic for Race Participants

-Zoot Westchester Triathlon will be holding a free clinic for those participating in the youth races and Super Sprint Triathlon.
+Zoot Westchester Triathlon will be holding a free clinic for those participating in the ONS Kids and Super Sprint Triathlon.
 This clinic will cover various race day topics including what to bring, how to set up your transition area and review of rules and safety items.
-We will be doing a practice swim and run on the course.

 We will go over topics including: